 Brooke Stelmach graduated with her Master of Science in Physical Therapy from Queen’s University in 2006, after completing her undergraduate degree in Physical Education and Health with honours at the University of Toronto in 2003.
 She currently holds her Level 3 in Manual Therapy with the Orthopaedic Division of the Canadian Physiotherapy Association.
 Brooke has taken post graduate courses in manual therapy, vestibular rehabilitation (inner ear) and the tempomandibular joint (jaw joint) and continues to enroll in post graduate studies to keep current with the latest research and to refine her clinical assessment and treatment skills.
 She also has been a member of the Canadian Physiotherapy Association’s Sports and Orthopaedic divisions since 2007.

-Brooke believes her background and experiences in competitive and recreational sports including rep level soccer, alpine ski racing, beach and court volleyball, running and dance (tap, ballet, jazz and hip hop) help her understand the impact of a client’s injury.
-She firmly believes in providing quality and personal one on one time with clients during their sessions.
-This enables them to address any questions or concerns they may have.
-Also, to make sure they feel confident and well informed and assist with reaching their expectations regarding their treatment and recovery.
+Brooke believes her background and experience in competitive and recreational sports including rep level soccer, alpine ski racing, beach and court volleyball, running and dance (tap, ballet, jazz and hip hop) help her understand the impact of a client’s injury.
+She firmly believes in providing quality and personal one-on-one time with clients during their sessions.
+This enables them to address any questions or concerns they may have, and to make sure they feel confident and well informed and assist with reaching their expectations regarding their treatment and recovery.

 Outside of work, Brooke can be found playing beach volleyball in the summer and court volleyball in the winter, in addition to skiing down the slopes north of the city in the winter and jogging along the lakeshore to train for her 10 km runs.